 The design may be spot-on and the room filled with expensive furniture but without the knick knacks, family heirlooms and unique pieces that inject personality your abode can look like a soulless developers' show home, and who wants that?

-Inspiration in this area can be found in the homes on our House Tours 2019, sponsored by by Little Greene, Nespresso and Yves Delorme taking place 6 & 7 June.
+Inspiration in this area can be found in the homes on our House Tours, sponsored by by Little Greene, Nespresso and Yves Delorme, which took place on 6 & 7 June.

 See more of Julia's home here.